feliany/C22-PS22/README.md

-# Step to run the App
+# Steps to run the App

 <br>